axnasim/gitops-masterclass/README.md

 ## Stuck?
 Need Help Getting Un-Stuck?
 If you have any difficulties during this workshop, [join the Akuity Discord](https://discord.com/invite/dHJBZw6ewT) and ask questions in the **#gitops-masterclass** channel.
+Argo CD uses same service account for all operations by default